LLM-based Discriminative Reasoning for Knowledge Graph Question Answering: Experiments

-To analyze the effect of adopting discriminative strategies on ungrounded reasoning with hallucinatory behavior, we collected and examined the frequency of error cases in LDR.
-Since we decompose the KGQA process into three subtasks executed sequentially, we can categorize all errors into the following three types: 1) \textbf{E1}—failed subgraph searching; 2) \textbf{E2}—insufficient subgraph pruning; 3) \textbf{E3}—incorrect answer location (refer to Appendix~\ref{sec:appendix_D} for more details).
+To analyze the effect of adopting READS on ungrounded reasoning with hallucinatory behavior, we collected and examined the frequency of error cases in READS.
+Since we decompose the KGQA process into three subtasks executed sequentially, we can categorize all errors into the following three types: 1) E1 stands for abscense of answer in the retrieved subgraph, corresponding to searching subtask; 2) E2 stands for lack of filering of the answer set, corresponding to pruning subtask; 3) E3 stands for mistakenly chosen the position of answer, corresponding to answering subtask (refer to Appendix~\ref{sec:appendix_error} for more details).
 We analyzed the frequency of these different error types, and the results are shown in Figure~\ref{fig:fig3}.

-According to the result, compared to the generation-based method, LDR significantly reduces the frequency of E3 errors on both benchmarks and also reduces the overall frequency of E2 errors, which proves that LDR alleviates ungrounded reasoning behaviors in most cases by applying discriminative reasoning strategies.
-The dropped case frequency of E1 is consistent with our claim that the LDR enhances subgraph searching capability of the LLM.
+According to the result, compared to the generation-based method, READS significantly reduces the frequency of E3 errors on both benchmarks and also reduces the overall frequency of E2 errors, which proves that READS alleviates ungrounded reasoning behaviors in most cases by applying discriminative reasoning strategies.
+The dropped case frequency of E1 is consistent with our claim that the READS enhances subgraph searching capability of the LLM.